5 Teacher Tips For Overcoming "I Don't Know What To Write About"Feb 02, 2020

 As with any writing skill, I suggest you start by consulting the wisdom of some high-quality mentors.
 Read through their texts and then inquire with students about how they think the author came up with their idea.

-For your own reference, here is a quick cheat sheet of where some of our most loved authors got their ideas for their books.
-You can also download a PDF version here.
+To help you out with this, I've created a one page cheat sheet outlining where various published authors got the idea for their popular books.
+You can download a PDF version here.

 Get discussion going with your students about how writers come up with their ideas.
-Create an anchor chart to help remind them of this when they are stuck.
-Make sure you include ways the writers in your class come up with their ideas and then add some of the way published authors have come up with their ideas.
-Talk to the students about how YOU come up with ideas too!
-From the table above we already have a list of ways writers can come up with ideas and I’m sure your students can find many more.
-Remember to keep referring and adding to this chart throughout the year.
+Create an anchor chart to help remind them of this when they're stuck.
+Make sure you include ways the writers in your class come up with their ideas and then add some of the way published authors have come up with their ideas as well.
+Draw on some of the ideas from the published author PDF above to get the ball rolling and then add any news ways you come across.
+Be sure to let your students how YOU come up with the ideas for your own writing too :)

 3. Practice the art and skill of coming up with ideas